chichi0604/RM2/README.md

 ## Methodology

-1. **Data Cleaning** – Removed rows with missing values.
-2. **Grouping** – Calculated mean values for each environmental indicator per diet group.
+1. **Grouping** – Calculated mean values for each environmental indicator per diet group.
-3. **Log Transformation** – Applied `log1p(x)` to reduce scale differences.
+2. **Log Transformation** – Applied `log1p(x)` to reduce scale differences.
-4. **Normalization** – Scaled all values between 0 and 1 using Min-Max normalization.
+3. **Normalization** – Scaled all values between 0 and 1 using Min-Max normalization.
-5. **Visualization** – Created a radar chart using Matplotlib to compare the environmental profile of each group.
+4. **Visualization** – Created a radar chart using Matplotlib to compare the environmental profile of each group.

 ## Key Findings